DDT - A Brief History and Status

 Regulation Due to Health and Environmental Effects

-DDT is known to be very persistent in the environment, will accumulate in fatty tissues, and can travel long distances in the upper atmosphere.
-Since the use of DDT was discontinued in the United States, its concentration in the environment and animals has decreased, but because of its persistence, residues of concern from historical use still remain.
+After the use of DDT was discontinued in the United States, its concentration in the environment and animals has decreased, but because of its persistence, residues of concern from historical use still remain.

-- Stockholm Convention on POPs
+- Stockholm Convention on POPs Exit